Richter LLP

-Richter LLP is a Business | Family Office that provides strategic advice on business matters and on families’ financial and personal objectives across generations.
-With close to 100 years of experience advising at the intersection of family and business, Richter has developed an integrated approach to help business owners find sustainable success.
-Whether business, personal, or both, Richter is uniquely positioned to address the needs of Canada’s most successful entrepreneurs, private clients, business owners and business families and help them chart a clear path to shape their legacy for the future.
-Founded in 1926, Richter’s 600-person multidisciplinary team continuously innovates to create value for our people, clients, and community in Canada and in the US.
+Richter LLP is a Business | Family Office headquartered in Montreal, with an office in Toronto and a financial restructuring division in Chicago.

 History

 The firm was founded in 1926 in Montreal, Canada, by Cecil Usher and William Richter under its first corporate name, Richter, Usher & Co.
 Beginning as an accounting firm, Richter has broadened their service offerings, now additionally specializing in insolvencies, restructuring, consulting, and business valuation.

 In 1962, Richter became the first independent accounting firm in Canada to sign a prospectus for a public offering.

 In 1999, the Richter Family Office was founded to provide wealth management services to high-net-worth individuals.

 In 2013, The firm left RSM International after being part of the network for 10 years.

-In 2016, Richter became the ninth-largest accounting services firm in Canada.
+In 2016, Richter became the ninth-largest accounting services firm in Canada and is now the largest multi-family office in Canada.